OHSULibrary-DataScienceInstitute/BioData-Club.github.io/Code-of-Conduct.md

 ### Need Help?

-Please contact [vasilevs@ohsu.edu](mailto:vasilevs@ohsu.edu) or notify one of the event organizers with any questions or issues.
+Please contact [odsi@ohsu.edu](mailto:odsi@ohsu.edu) or notify one of the event organizers with any questions or issues.

 ### The Quick Version